coin100-dao/coin100Web3/chatGpt2.md

     /**
     * @dev Calculates the earned rewards for a user.
-    * This function accounts for the user's LP token holdings and the rewards accumulated over time.
     * @param account The address of the user.
     * @return The amount of rewards earned by the user.
     */